mhalvers/RBRproc/README.md

 toolbox to read raw 'rsk' sqlite files.
 The output structure from RSKtools is then converted into a more convenient multidimensional structure.
 This structure is then used as input to the various RBRproc processing routines.

-For RBR loggers which output hexadecimal files, one could also read any one of the Ruskin outputs (mat, txt, Excel, etc) into Matlab and create a structure resembling the output of rbrExtractVals.m.
+For RBR loggers which output hexadecimal files, one could also read any one of the Ruskin outputs (mat, txt, Excel, etc) into Matlab.
+Following this, insert the data into the blank structure created by the function `blankRBRstruct.m`.
+Matlab functions to read RBR hex or txt files do not exist as far as I know (volunteers?), but reading Excel files and mat files in Matlab is trivial.

 ## Requirements